-Note: Authority cited: Section 12172.5, Government Code; Section 13107.5(b), Elections Code.
-Reference: Sections 13107 and 13107.5, Elections Code; Section 501(c)(3), United States Internal Revenue Code.
+Note: Authority Cited: Section 12172.5, Government Code; Section 13107.5(b), Elections Code Reference: Section 13107 and 13107.5, Elections Code; Section 501 (c)(3), United States Internal Revenue Code Elections Code

-§ 20715.
-Proposed Ballot Designations Submitted Pursuant to Elections Code s 13107, Subdivision (a)(4).
+§20715.
+Proposed Ballot Designations Submitted Pursuant to Elections Code § 13107, Subdivision (a)(4).

-(a) Pursuant to Elections Code s 13107, subdivision (a)(4), a candidate may propose a ballot designation consisting of the phrase "appointed incumbent" if the candidate holds an office, other than a judicial office, by virtue of appointment, and the candidate is a candidate for election to the same office.
-The candidate may not use the unmodified word "incumbent" or any words designating the office unmodified by the word "appointed."

-- (b) Pursuant to Elections Code s 13107, subdivision (a)(4), a candidate may propose a ballot designation consisting of the word "appointed" in conjunction with the elective office, if the candidate is a candidate for election to the same office or to some other office.
-The candidate may not use any words designating the office unmodified by the word "appointed." - (c) There shall be no word count limitation applicable to ballot designations submitted pursuant to Elections Code s 13107, subdivision (a)(4).
+- (a) Pursuant to Elections Code § 13107, subdivision (a)(4), a candidate may propose a ballot designation consisting of the phrase "appointed incumbent" if the candidate holds an office, other than a judicial office, by virtue of appointment, and the candidate is a candidate for election to the same office.
+The candidate may not use the unmodified word "incumbent" or any words designating the office unmodified by the word "appointed." - (b) Pursuant to Elections Code § 13107, subdivision (a)(4), a candidate may propose a ballot designation consisting of the word "appointed" in conjunction with the elective office, if the candidate is a candidate for election to the same office or to some other office.
+The candidate may not use any words designating the office unmodified by the word "appointed." - (c) There shall be no word count limitation applicable to ballot designations submitted pursuant to Elections Code § 13107, subdivision (a)(4).

-Note: Authority cited: Section 12172.5, Government Code.
-Reference: Section 13107, Elections Code.
+Note: Authority cited: Section 12172.5, Government Code

 § 20716.
-Unacceptable Ballot Designations
+Unacceptable Ballot Designations.